 2) Lectures/Interviews – FREE to all participants

 The following remote courses have conflicting schedules.
 Participants can sign up either for Composition Seminar OR Performer Lessons/Masterclass.
-Participants may also sign up for either the Performer Technology seminar OR Video/Sound Engineering seminar.
+Participants may also sign up for either the Technology for Performancee seminar OR Audio & Video Production for Music seminar.

 3) Lessons and group masterclass: remote students will be guaranteed 2 private lessons and at least one masterclass performance